hyper0x/batchcmd/README.md

 command-go
 ==========

-A Helper of execute system command
+A Helper for executing system command.

 # Usage